 The Chandelier is an impressive bar located on level two of the Cosmopolitan Hotel and Casino at City Center.
 It’s one of Vegas’ most unique lounge areas with lush decor around every corner, including hand-blown glass chandeliers that dangle from the ceiling.
 There’s a well-crafted menu of tapas and cocktails, and the mood is set with live music, including chill jazz on Friday and Saturday nights.

-This swanky bar focuses on craft cocktails made with fresh fruit infused vodkas, spirits and mixers.
-The interior is all natural wood, giving off an old-world feel to the atmosphere.
+This swanky bar focuses on craft cocktails made with fresh fruit-infused vodkas, spirits, and mixers.
+The interior is all-natural wood, giving off an old-world feel to the atmosphere.
 The bar offers some tasty food options (for you grown-ups), including some tapas like cured meats, cheese, crackers and artisan cheeses.
-This award-winning mixologist is also known for creating signature drinks like the Sinatra or Rosemary’s Baby.
+This award-winning mixologist is also known for creating signature drinks like Sinatra or Rosemary’s Baby.

 Located on level three of Mandalay Bay Resort, this lounge offers stunning views of the Strip.
-There are plenty of seats to relax on inside or at tables nearby for people watching (the free-to-watch TVs often show sporting event).
-The bar offers a wide selection of drinks, cocktails and shots, making it a good place to have a drink with friends or meet new ones.
+There are plenty of seats to relax on inside or at tables nearby for people watching (the free-to-watch TVs often show sporting events).
+The bar offers a wide selection of drinks, cocktails, and shots, making it a good place to have a drink with friends or meet new ones.

 A DJ spins music from 9 p.m.-2 a.m. every night the lounge is open downstairs at the Cosmo Casino bar.
 The goal here is to have an intimate space for those who want to enjoy conversation over drinks without being too loud for those at neighboring tables.
 There’s a wide selection of cocktails that will change every week, and the menu includes interesting dishes like beef tartare or seafood skewers as well as sushi and ceviche.